 - There is a $12.00 per person entrance fee for biking into the Canyon

-- Bicycle Rentals are available at the South Rim from Bright Angel Bicycles.
+- Bicycle Rentals are available at the South Rim from Bright Angel Bicycles & Cafe.

 - Best Biking Trail is the Hermit Road Greenway Trail.
-The trail is located between The Abyss and Hermit Rest and offers a bicycle path along the rim in certain areas
+The trail is located between The Abyss and Hermit Rest and offers a bicycle path along the West Rim in certain areas

-- Bicycle and Backpack campsites are located at Mather Campground and cost $6.00 per person, per night.
+- Bicycle and Backpack campsites are located at Mather Campground.

 - The shuttle busses are equipped with 2-3 capacity bicycle racks mounted on the front of each bus.
 The biker is responsible for loading and unloading the bikes as well as bike security.

 - Bicycles are prohibited below the rim of the Canyon and on any portion of the Canyon Rim Trail.

 - Bicycles are welcome on the Hermit Road Greenway Trail and other paved and unpaved park roads.

 - PLEASE NOTE: The South Rim of Grand Canyon averages 7,000 feet / 2,134 meters.
 This is important to remember if you are not used to this elevation and biking can be very strenuous.

 There are several campgrounds at the South Rim for both tents and RV’s.